/

 20 wpm60ms180ms180ms420ms

-How to Remember Forward Slash in Morse Code
+How to Remember the Slash in Morse Code

 -..-.

-Frequently Asked Questions — Forward Slash in Morse Code
+Frequently Asked Questions — Slash in Morse Code

-To send a Forward Slash: long press, then short tap, then short tap, then long press, then short tap.
-Punctuation in Morse code uses 5-6 signals.
+To send the slash: long press, then short tap, then short tap, then long press, then short tap.
+Keep one unit of silence between each signal and three units between this character and the next.

 ✓ Copied!